piotr-proszowski/github-todo-list/README.md

 Bitbucket's [pull-request-tasks](https://bitbucket.org/blog/introducing-pull-request-tasks) substitute.

-When I receive some feedback on my pull request I like to go through them and create to do list.
+When I receive comments on my pull request I like to go through them and create to do list.
 For example `- [ ] fix typo` or `- [ ] discuss this concept offline`.
 From time to time this list happens to be pretty big - especially when changes I propose are controversial.
 For this cases `Github Todo List` has been created.
 It gathers all those to do list items and help with navigating through them.

 ## Demo
 ![Demo](./demo.gif)